This article is written based on a group discussion on a Facebook page.

 I don’t know which one is correct.

-You can give estimated SAM data, but you need to know all process, need to see all seams clearly, stitch type and machine that could be used for seams.
-Length of the seam need be considered for estimating SAM.
-SAM depends on many other parameters like workstation layout, allowances added.
+You can give estimated SAM data, but you need to know all processes, you need to see seams clearly, stitch type, and machine that could be used for seams.
+The seam length must be considered for calculating operation SAM.
+Operation SAM depends on many other parameters like workstation layout, and allowances added.